-Life is unpredictable and we can never be sure when we might be called upon to document events happening right in front of us.
-It may be the scene of a car accident, a crime in progress, suspicious activity or evidence gathering to protect ourselves - whatever the scenario, its important, but often hard to react discreetly.
-But anyone with a smartphone can feasibly take discreet photographs or footage, without being spotted.
+Life is unpredictable, and we can never be sure when we might be called upon to document events happening right in front of us.
+It may be the scene of a car accident, a crime in progress, suspicious activity or evidence gathering to protect ourselves - whatever the scenario, it's important, but often hard to react discreetly.
+But anyone with a smartphone can feasibly take discreet photographs or footage without being spotted.
 It just takes a bit of preparation.

 There are plenty of ways to disguise your phone.
 You could use a novelty phone case, for example.
 Or you could modify your bag, a glasses case or anything sufficiently sized to house your phone.
-The next step is to learn how to operate it from inside.
-A glasses cloth is often a good prop that can make you like you're cleaning your screen when you're actually taking pics.
+The next step is to learn how to operate it from the inside.
+A glasses cloth is often a good prop that can make you feel like you're cleaning your screen when you're taking pics.

-For example, squatting down with your phone in landscape position and then watching Youtube can be a good way to get a panorama of a room or outdoor scene.
+For example, squatting down with your phone in a landscape position and then watching Youtube can be a good way to get a panorama of a room or outdoor scene.
 Laughing along with your headphones in will reinforce this ruse.
 You should also practice taking snaps without using the viewfinder or screen to frame your shot.
-Its tricky at first, but once you get used to angles, perspective, and general framing techniques, it starts to become second nature.
-Practice, practice, practice.
+Its tricky at first, but once you get used to angles, perspective, and general framing techniques, it starts to become second nature—practice, practice, practice.

 Even if you've mastered all of the above techniques, you may still need to enhance your smartphones capabilities.
 For example, theres an iPhone app called Real Spy Camera which lets you set a fake screen background when you're filming.
 This prevents anyone behind you from seeing you filming or taking photographs.
 You'll need to work on your eyes-free technique for snapping pics with this.

 What to do when a smartphone just won't cut the mustard